Wilmslow Road bus corridor: Routes V1/V2/V4

 Routes V1, V2 and V4 are part of the Vantage Guided Busway network operated by Go North West.
-The V1 and V2 use very high spec branded buses and run from the MRI to Leigh (V1) and Atherton (V2) via Manchester Royal Infirmary, Manchester and Tyldesley.
-Route V4 provides peak time extras between Ellenbrook and Manchester Royal Infirmary using standard Bee Network vehicles.
+The V1 and V2 use very high spec branded buses, running from the Manchester Royal Infirmary to Leigh (V1) and Atherton (V2), via the city centre and Tyldesley.
+The V4 provides peak-time extras between Ellenbrook and Manchester Royal Infirmary, using standard Bee Network-branded vehicles.

 Minor routes

 Route 18

-Route 18 is operated by Stagecoach Manchester, running every 30 minutes from Manchester Royal Infirmary to Manchester city centre, then continuing to Langley via Collyhurst and Middleton.
+Route 18 is operated by Stagecoach Manchester, running every 30 minutes from Manchester Royal Infirmary to the city centre, then continuing to Langley, via Collyhurst and Middleton.

 Routes 23/171/172

 Route 23 is operated by Stagecoach Manchester every 20 minutes, and runs from Stockport to the Trafford Centre via Didsbury, Chorlton-cum-Hardy, Stretford and Urmston.
-The 23 route once operated alongside sister routes 24 and 23A, which operated the same route between Stockport and Stretford but then on to MediaCity (24) and via Lostock instead of Urmston (23A) at a combined frequency of every 10 minutes, route 24 was withdrawn in 2017 due to much lower than expected patronage, most likely due to Metrolink connectivity in the areas it served, lowering the combined frequency to every 15 minutes and long running service 23A was withdrawn in April 2019 and the section in Lostock is now served by the 25.
-Routes 171 and 172 are operated by Stagecoach Manchester, running every 30 minutes to Newton Heath from Chorlton-cum-Hardy (172) and Withington Hospital (171) bus 171 goes via Gorton, Levenshulme and East Didsbury while bus 172 goes via Gorton, Levenshulme and West Didsbury.
+It once operated alongside sister routes 24 and 23A, which operated the same route between Stockport and Stretford but then on to MediaCityUK (24) and via Lostock instead of Urmston (23A) at a combined frequency of every ten minutes.
+Route 24 was withdrawn in 2017, due to much lower than expected patronage; this is most likely due to Metrolink connectivity in the areas it served, lowering the combined frequency to every 15 minutes.
+The long-running service 23A was withdrawn in April 2019 and the section in Lostock is now served by route 25.

+Routes 171 and 172 are operated by Stagecoach Manchester, running every 30 minutes to Newton Heath from Chorlton-cum-Hardy (172) and Withington Hospital (171).
+The 171 goes continues via Gorton, Levenshulme and East Didsbury, while the 172 goes via Gorton, Levenshulme and West Didsbury.